California Juvenile Detention Center Abuse Lawsuit

 Rights and Options for Survivors of California Juvenile Detention Abuse

-Survivors of childhood sex abuse have longer to file suit.
-In 2019, California Assembly Bill 218 significantly extended the statute of limitations, giving survivors of childhood sexual abuse until their 40th birthday or within five years of discovering their injury to file suit.
-In 2024, the state eliminated the statute of limitations altogether for any child sexual abuse actions arising on or after January 1, 2024.
+In 2019, lawmakers passed a law allowing child sexual abuse survivors to file lawsuits until their 40th birthday or within five years of discovering the harm the abuse caused, whichever is later.
+In 2024, California lawmakers eliminated the statute of limitations for any child sexual abuse actions arising on or after January 1, 2024.

 Connect With an Experienced Attorney